cmang/durdraw/readme.txt

 OVERVIEW:

-Durdraw is an ASCII and ANSI drawing program for Linux and MacOS X that supports frame-based animation, attempting to make ANSI and ASCII art animation work more like a traditional animation studio.
+Durdraw is an ASCII and ANSI drawing and playback program for UNIX-like systems (Linux, OSX, FreeBSD, etc) that supports frame-based animation, attempting to make ANSI and ASCII art animation work more like a traditional animation studio.

-Durdraw can also be used to view or playback .dur animation files, even from shell scripts.
+Durdraw runs in the terminal and is shell script friendly, for those wanting to spice up their automations.

 It has editing features such as importing ascii files to frames, duplicating and deleting frames, flipping between frames, and frames-per-second speed control during playback.
 It supports the mouse.

 Files can be loaded and saved in ASCII (.asc, .txt) or in DUR animation format.
 Files can also be saved in animated GIF (with FPS accuracy), PNG and ANSI formats.

 REQUIREMENTS:

 * Python 2.5.2 or higher (not tested with older versions)
 * Python Ncurses

-RECOMMENDED:
+ALSO RECOMMENDED:

-* A terminal and font that supports Code Page 463 (US-Latin-1, Western ASCII, etc) is recommended for IBM-PC Extended ASCII.
-See optional instructions below for using mrxvt.
+* PNG and Animated GIF export requires that Ansilove be in your path.
+  Ansilove can be found at: http://ansilove.sourceforge.net/
-* Animated GIF requires the following Python modules:
+* Animated GIF export also requires the following Python modules, which can usually be installed with easy_install or your system's package manager:
     PIL
     images2gif
-* PNG and Animated GIF requires that Ansilove be in your path.
-    Ansilove can be found at: http://ansilove.sourceforge.net/
+* A terminal and font that supports Code Page 463 (US-Latin-1, Western ASCII, etc) is recommended for IBM-PC Extended ASCII.
+In other words, ANSI doesn't show up right in UTF-8 terminals.
+See optional instructions below for configuring mrxvt for this purpose.

 BASIC INSTALLATION:

-* Copy the file "durdraw" to a nice place like /usr/local/bin/
+* Copy the file "durdraw" to a nice place like /usr/local/bin/ or ~/bin/
 * Copy the file "durhelp.dur" to /usr/local/share/durdraw/ or ~/.dur/

 OPTIONAL INSTALLATION:

+For PNG and animated GIF export:

+* Install PIL, images2gif and Ansilove (see RECOMMENDED section above)

-For a better durdraw terminal in Linux:
+For a better durdraw terminal in Linux, FreeBSD or other X-Windows environment:

 * Install mrxvt
-* Give mrxvt IBM-PC colors by copying the contents of Xdefaults in to your own ~/.Xdefaults file
 * Install vga.pcf by copying it to /usr/share/fonts/X11/misc and then running these commands:
     $ mkfontdir /usr/share/fonts/X11/misc/
     $ xset fp rehash

-For PNG and animated GIF export:

-* Install PIL, images2gif and Ansilove (see RECOMMENDED section above)
+* Give mrxvt IBM-PC colors and font settings by copying the contents of Xdefaults into your own ~/.Xdefaults file.
+You can create ~/.Xdefaults if it does not exist.

 COMMAND LINE USAGE:

+You can play a .dur file or series of .dur files with:
+    $ durdraw -p filename.dur
+    $ durdraw -p file1.dur file2.dur file3.dur ...

+Other command-line options:

 usage: durdraw [-h] [-p PLAY [PLAY ...]] [-q | -w | -x TIMES] [--nomouse]
                [-u UNDOSIZE] [-V]